subx6789/digievent/README.md

-# EventPulse
+# Digievent

-EventPulse is an event hosting and booking platform designed specifically for college communities.
+Digievent is an event hosting and booking platform designed specifically for college communities.
 The platform allows students and event organizers to create, manage, and book events seamlessly.
-Built with a focus on simplicity and responsiveness, EventPulse provides an intuitive user experience, allowing users to easily browse, register, and participate in college events.
+Built with a focus on simplicity and responsiveness, Digievent provides an intuitive user experience, allowing users to easily browse, register, and participate in college events.

 ## Tech Stack

 - **Next.js:** React-based framework for building the frontend of the application.
 - **Tanstack Query:** For data fetching and state management.
+- **React Hook Form:** For form validation and submission.
+- **Zod:** For form validation.
+- **Zustand:** For state management.
 - **TypeScript:** Ensures type safety and a better developer experience.
 - **Tailwind CSS:** Utility-first CSS framework for fast, responsive design.